Tingo Group Inc. (TIO) Shares Soar Above 1-Year High

 TIO’s Market Performance

-After a stumble in the market that brought TIO to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -13.49% of loss for the given period.
+After a stumble in the market that brought TIO to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 3.67% of gains for the given period.

 Stock Fundamentals for TIO